cal-itp/data-infra/warehouse/models/docs/gtfs schedule/stop_times_trips_grouped.md

 Count of rows in `stop_times.txt` for this trip where the fields `start_pickup_drop_off_window`and `end_pickup_drop_off_window` are populated, indicating use of the GTFS-Flex v2 specification.
 {% enddocs %}

+{% docs column_is_entirely_demand_responsive_trip %}
+This field is experimental and may be subject to change as we improve our methods to identify demand-responsive trips.

+This column is `true` when a trip `is_gtfs_flex_trip` or if all stop times on the trip have pickup type and drop off type `2`, indicating that a phone call to the agency is required to arrange pickup/drop off at all stops.

+There will be trips with some demand-responsive behavior (including deviated fixed-route) that are not captured here.
+This field only captures trips that indicate that they have no guaranteed fixed-route behavior and are exclusively demand-responsive.

+Consider filtering these trips out of analyses that are only concerned with fixed-route activity.
+{% enddocs %}

+{% docs column_has_rider_service %}
+A `false` in this column indicates that all stops on this trip have `pickup_type = drop_off_type = continuous_pickup_type = continuous_drop_off_type = 1`, i.e., there is no pickup or drop off behavior anywhere on this trip.
+These trips are presumed deadheads / non revenue service.
+{% enddocs %}

 --- ENUMS ---
 Original field definitions provided in https://gtfs.org/reference/static#stop_timestxt